nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_ipc.rst

 The presentation and application layers are connection specific.
 Each connection has other requirements regarding the type and the nature of the exchanged messages.

-The solutions selected for each connection are listed in the table below:
+The solutions selected for each connection are listed in the following table:

 ======================  =====================
 Connection              Communication library